Nurou/Nurou/README.md

 I am currently:

-- 🎓   &nbsp; Completing a BSc in computer science
+- 🎓   &nbsp; Completing an MSc in Human-computer interaction (HCI).
-- 🌱   &nbsp; Working at the University of Helsinki as a research assistant
+- 🌱   &nbsp; Working at Smartly.io as a software engineer.
 - 💭   &nbsp; Specialising in UI/UX development

 📫   &nbsp; You can reach me on: [Twitter](https://twitter.com/messages/compose?recipient_id=1075660159882616832) or [Email](mailto:joel.nhn@gmail.com)